Education for Sustainable Development: curriculum and pedagogy

 - presentation of a sustainability communications campaign designed to persuade our students to change their attitudes and behaviour in relation to one key sustainability issue

 - exploration of problems and possible solutions to a real-life sustainability challenge posed by practitioners.

 Our pedagogic approach to Education for Sustainable Development

 These are just examples of ways in which sustainability infuses our curriculum across all of our disciplines.
 Work is also being done to consider our pedagogic approach to ESD.
 For example:

-- BSc Occupational Health students undertake a compulsory two weeks of volunteering at the start of their second year of study as part of Widening Occupation Weeks (WOW).
+- BSc Occupational Therapy students undertake a compulsory two weeks of volunteering at the start of their second year of study as part of Widening Occupation Weeks (WOW).
 The aims of WOW include reflection on the social and cultural contexts of different occupations.

 - Engineering students take part in integrated project weeks working in interdisciplinary teams on social and environmental challenges.